 Our management believes that, based on current levels of operations and anticipated growth, cash flow from operations, together with other available sources of funds, will be adequate to fund our operational and capital requirements for at least the next twelve months.
-Depending on the size and terms of future acquisitions of operating companies or of the minority interest of controlled subsidiaries, we may raise additional capital through the issuance of equity or debt.
+Depending on the size and terms of future acquisitions of operating companies, we may raise additional capital through the issuance of equity or debt.
 There is no assurance, however, that such capital will be available at the time, in the amounts necessary or with terms satisfactory to us.